mweel1/usa_high_level/USA-Internet/index.md

 - No IP addresses can be entered using the prefix domain usa: operating system.
 - When registering certain domain names a valid license is required for users in certain cases.
 For example a .hair-salon would have at least one barber license available to register the business type.
 - All domains registered would have to be in a domain zone location.
 This could be at any jurisdiction.
 For example, duckduckgo.com might be registered at a federal level, where a coffee shop would be associated locally to a city.
+- Any non USA prefix URL's will provide a warning message.
+- FUTURE : All operating systems must have a visa selection process to move the operating systems DNS servers to that country with their own onboarding process at the social security office.
+Until then, we will use the prefix.

 ## Web Application Requirements